Rangers F.C. in European football: 1990s

 Rangers became the first Scottish club to appear in the UEFA Champions League, when in 1992 they defeated Danish side Lyngby in the first round.
 Rangers faced Leeds United in the second round in a tie dubbed the "Battle of Britain" due to the clubs being the respective champions of Scotland and England.
 In this, the inaugural season of the Champions League, the tournament was open only to national champions, with knock-out rounds leading to a group stage of eight teams in two groups of four, and only the winners of each group progressing to a one-off final match.
 Although unbeaten, Rangers finished second in Group A, one point behind French champions Marseille, who defeated Milan in the final.
 The French club were later involved in a match-fixing scandal and were stripped of their national title.
 It is not clear whether the group stage of the 1992–93 Champions League should be considered as a semi-final, given that the winners of each group went into the final, or as a quarter-final, given that it was contested by the last eight teams in the competition.
 However, Rangers' second-placed finish in their group made them one of the top four teams in that season's tournament – their highest ever finish in the Champions League and equalling their 1959–60 run to the semi-finals in its predecessor format of the competition, the European Cup.

-In 1999–2000 under Dick Advocaat, the club had assembled a talented, cosmopolitan squad containing several Dutchmen and other internationals, at huge expense.
+In 1999–2000 under Dick Advocaat, the club had assembled a squad containing several Dutchmen and other internationals, at huge expense.
 They eliminated UEFA Cup holders Parma in the Champions League qualifying round, only to be drawn in a group containing two more of Europe's strongest teams: Bayern Munich were the 1999 runners-up, while Valencia were destined to be the 2000 runners-up, and those two clubs met in the 2001 final.
-Despite that quality of opposition, Rangers came close to eliminating Bayern, and after falling into the UEFA Cup, lost to Borussia Dortmund only via a last-minute goal and a penalty shootout.
+Despite that quality of opposition, Rangers came close to eliminating Bayern, and after falling into the UEFA Cup, lost to Borussia Dortmund via a last-minute goal and a penalty shootout.